 Note, unless arranged otherwise, each nation must take care of tickets and insurances of their own participants.
 If trouble arises at making ticket reservations we should be notified.
 The increasing number of tourists travelling to Greenland results in a long waiting list, so please make the reservations as early as possible.
-EGRIP has a general financial guarantee for extraordinary Search and Rescue operations and Medical Evacuations (MEDEVAC) will be covered by EGRIP.
+EGRIP has a general financial guarantee for extraordinary Search and Rescue operations (SAR).
+Medical Evacuations (MEDEVAC) will be organized and covered up front by EGRIP.